lowercase-app/learn/docs/guide/documents.md

 ### documents

-Documents can be edited by typing and adding different styles or content blocks from the menu bar.
-If a document is locked, then it can not be edited until it is unlocked.
-If a document is published, then all changes in the document will be immediately available in the published version.
+To edit documents, type and add different styles or content blocks from the menu bar.
+If a document is locked, it can not be edited until it's unlocked.
+If a document is published, then all changes in the document will be _immediately_ available in the published version.

 All content associated with the document (to-do items, code snippets, etc.) is also removed if the document is deleted.